Taking the Abortion Pill

 If you live in a state where abortion is banned and you’re interested in getting abortion pills, abortion funds like the Colorado Doula Project can help.
 Please reach out to us through our Abortion Support Network for help.

-If you live in a state where abortion is banned, have taken abortion pills, and are concerned about your safety or have questions, you can reach out to us through our Abortion Support Network for help.
+If you live in a state where abortion is banned, have taken abortion pills, and are concerned about your safety or have questions, please reach out to the Repro Legal Helpline or Miscarriage + Abortion Hotline.

 Who can take the abortion pills?